 Air Fryer Zucchini Fries

-I make my zucchini fries recipe all summer long.
-They’re such a great substitute for potato fries.
+I make zucchini in the air fryer all summer long.
+They’re such a great substitute for potato French fries.

 Just as crunchy, just as tasty, but so much better for you.
 And, honestly, easier to make!